jcsato/sato_corpse_loot_fix/README.md

 ## Compatibility

-This mod should be compatible with any other mods and safe to add or remove mid-campaign.
+This mod should be compatible with any other mods and be safe to add or remove mid-campaign.

 ## Credits